The Great Salt Lake, the Mormons, and the perfect snow are a few things we instantly associate with Utah, but what is Utah famous for besides these?

-With an average size of 1 700 sq miles, the Great Salt Lake is the biggest salt lake in the western hemisphere, and the largest natural lake west of Mississippi.
+With an average size of 1 700 sq miles, the Great Salt Lake is the biggest salt lake in the Western Hemisphere and the largest natural lake west of Mississippi.
 However, the water levels vary dramatically according to precipitation because of the lake’s low average depth of 16 feet (4.9 m).

 The Great Salt Lake is a remnant of the much large ice-age Lake Bonneville, which occupied a large portion of Northwest Utah.
 With the end of the Ice Age, Lake Bonneville receded gradually until becoming today’s Great Salt Lake.
-This takes us to the next thing on our list of what is Utah famous for, the Bonneville speedway.
+This takes us to the next thing on our list of what Utah is famous for, the Bonneville Speedway.

-Bonneville salt flats and speedway
+Bonneville salt flats and Speedway

-Besides the impressive size, the Bonneville salt flats are famous for their speedway.
+Besides its impressive size, the Bonneville salt flats are famous for their speedway.
 The salt flats are perfectly flat and make a perfect place for speed races.
 In fact, many of the land speed world records were beaten here, including the 630mph record established in 1970 that stood until 1983.
 Every year several races take place in Bonneville between Summer and Fall, with the most famous being Speed Week in August.

 The Bonneville salt flats are also a very popular movie setting and have been featured several times in movies and TV series (Star Wars, Independence Day, Knight Rider, Top Gear, Pirates of the Caribbean, etc).

 The National parks